-11.2 Auditing of Historical Annual Financial Information
+11.2.
+Auditing of Historical Annual Financial Information

-The consolidated financial statements and the standalone financial statements of UBS AG for financial year 2020 (which contains information for the financial year 2019) were audited by Ernst & Young.
-The reports of the auditors on the consolidated financial statements can be found on pages 417-428 (inclusive) of the Annual Report 2020 and on pages 487-497 (inclusive) of the Annual Report 2019.
-The reports of the auditors on the standalone financial statements of UBS AG can be found on pages 34-39 (inclusive) of the Standalone Financial Statements 2020 and on pages 30-33 (inclusive) of the Standalone Financial Statements 2019.
+The consolidated financial statements and the standalone financial statements of UBS AG for the financial years 2021 and 2020 were audited by Ernst & Young.
+The reports of the auditors on the consolidated financial statements can be found on pages 422-428 (inclusive) of the Annual Report 2021 and on pages 417-428 (inclusive) of the Annual Report 2020.
+The reports of the auditors on the standalone financial statements of UBS AG can be found on pages 37-42 (inclusive) of the Standalone Financial Statements 2021 and on pages 34-39 (inclusive) of the Standalone Financial Statements 2020.

-There are no qualifications in the auditors' reports on the consolidated financial statements of UBS AG and the standalone financial statements of UBS AG for the years ended on 31 December 2020 and 31 December 2019, which are incorporated by reference into this document.
+There are no qualifications in the auditors' reports on the consolidated financial statements of UBS AG and the standalone financial statements of UBS AG for the years ended on 31 December 2021 and 31 December 2020, which are incorporated by reference into this document.

-11.3 Interim Financial Information
+11.3.
+Interim Financial Information

-Reference is also made to the UBS Group First Quarter 2021 Report, and the UBS AG First Quarter 2021 Report, which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2021; and to (ii) the UBS Group Second Quarter 2021 Report and the UBS AG Second Quarter 2021 Report, which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2021.
+Reference is also made to (i) the UBS Group AG first quarter 2022 report published on 26 April 2022 ("UBS Group First Quarter 2022 Report") and the UBS AG first quarter 2022 report published on 29 April 2022 ("UBS AG First Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 31 March 2022; and (ii) UBS Group AG second quarter 2022 report published on 26 July 2022 ("UBS Group Second Quarter 2022 Report") and the UBS AG second quarter 2022 report published on 29 July 2022 ("UBS AG Second Quarter 2022 Report"), which contain information on the financial condition and results of operations, including the interim financial statements, of UBS Group AG consolidated and UBS AG consolidated, respectively, as of and for the period ended 30 June 2022.
 The interim consolidated financial statements are not audited.

-11.4 Significant Changes in the Financial Position of UBS AG Group
+11.4.
+Significant Changes in the Financial Position of UBS AG Group

-There has been no significant change in the financial position of UBS AG Group since 30 June 2021, which is the end of the last financial period for which financial information has been published.
+There has been no significant change in the financial position of UBS AG Group since 30 June 2022, which is the end of the last financial period for which financial information has been published.